Science

 for the discovery of the electron and for his work on gaseous

-exchanges.
-Born in Cheetham
+Born in Cheetham Hill

-Thomson was appointed a Lecturer at Trinity College in 1883
+Thomson was appointed a Lecturer at Trinity College in 1883 and

-and in 1884 he succeeded Lord Rayleigh as Professor of Experimental
+in 1884 he succeeded Lord Rayleigh as Professor of Experimental

 Physics at the Cavendish Laboratory.
-In 1884 Thomson was elected
+In1884 Thomson was elected

 a Fellow of the Royal Society.
 In 1890 he married Rose Paget,

-daughter of Sir George Paget, Regius Professor of Physic at
+daughter of Sir George Paget, Regius Professor of Physic at Cambridge.

-was groundbreaking, but it was his discovery of the electron
+gases was groundbreaking, but it was his discovery of the electron

 in 1897 for which he is best known.
-This discovery opened up
+This discovery opened up the

 During the World War I he was advisor an important government

-adviser and a member of the Board of Invention and Research,
+adviser and a member of the Board of Invention and Research, which

-his work, including several Royal Society medals (in 1894, 1902,
+including several Royal Society medals (in 1894, 1902, 1914 and

-1914 and 1915), and was President of the Society from 1915 to
+1915), and was President of the Society from 1915 to 1920.
+In

-1920.
-In 1906 he was awarded the Nobel Prize for Physics, was
+1906 he was awarded the Nobel Prize for Physics, was knighted

-knighted in 1908 and awarded the Order of Merit in 1912.
-He
+in 1908 and awarded the Order of Merit in 1912.
+He was also made

-was also made honorary member of the Royal Society of Medicine
+honorary member of the Royal Society of Medicine in 1919, as well

-in 1919, as well as other honours from the Franklin Institute,
+as other honours from the Franklin Institute, Philadelphia in

-Philadelphia in 1922 and the Institution of Civil Engineers
+1922 and the Institution of Civil Engineers in 1925.
+He was also

-in 1925.
-He was also made President of the Junior Institution
+made President of the Junior Institution of Electrical Engineers

-of Electrical Engineers in 1910 and Honorary Professor of Physics
+in 1910 and Honorary Professor of Physics at the Royal Institution.

-at the Royal Institution.
-Amongst his many honorary degrees
+Amongst his many honorary degrees were those from Oxford, Göttingen,

-Athens and Baltimore.
+Oslo, Dublin, St Andrews, Athens and Baltimore.

 Thomson had two children, George Paget Thomson, (who was himself